kr-g/gitonic/README.md

 here in this config sample it is configured for extensions `.c`, `.h`, and `.cpp`.

-IMPORTANT: `uncrustify` requires an additional config file, a sample can be found [`uncrustify.cfg`](https://github.com/uncrustify/uncrustify/blob/master/forUncrustifySources.cfg)
+IMPORTANT: `uncrustify` requires an additional config file, a sample can be found here [`uncrustify.cfg`](https://github.com/uncrustify/uncrustify/blob/master/forUncrustifySources.cfg)

-here the `uncrustify` config file is placed in path `~/.gitonic/uncrustify.cfg`. make sure that it is there.
+here in the sample the `uncrustify` config file is placed in path `~/.gitonic/uncrustify.cfg`. make sure that it is there.